Lay3rLabs/TrustGraph/components/prediction-market-oracle/README.md

 This component serves as the oracle that resolves a prediction market.

-It resolves whether or not the price of Bitcoin is over $1.
+It supports many types of resolvers that can be configured dynamically, such as:

+- price resolver: whether or not a given coin is above a certain price threhsold
+- twitter followers resolver: whether or not an account has at least a certain number of followers